 A minimum of a 3.0 cumulative grade point average is required to graduate.
 In order to remain in good academic standing during your graduate course work, you must maintain a 3.0 grade point average.
-All credit hours attempted, whether in repeated courses, will be calculated in the GPA and used in determining academic standing.
+All credit hours attempted, whether in repeated courses, will be calculated in the GPA and used in UHD-Urban Education-Master of Arts in Teaching Student Handbook Updated 9.14.2023 determining academic standing.
 Grades earned at other institutions and transferred into your graduate degree program at UHD are not included in the calculation when determining whether you are in good academic standing.

-- "A"-the grade earned for demonstrating exceptional scholarship. - "B"-the grade earned for demonstrating competent scholarship. - "C" -the grade earned for demonstrating acceptable scholarship.
+- "A"-the grade earned for demonstrating exceptional scholarship. - "B"-the grade earned for demonstrating competent scholarship. - "C"-the grade earned for demonstrating acceptable scholarship.